Tag : Contribution

 Before explaining the method, please refer to the following terminology to help understanding:

-- Original remote repository (upstream): The original Backend.AI repository.
+• Original remote repository (upstream): The original Backend.AI repository.
 All major commit contents are reflected here.

-- Forked original repository (origin): The Backend.AI repository copied to "your" account via GitHub.
+• Forked original repository (origin): The Backend.AI repository copied to "your" account via GitHub.
 (Note: Original remote repository != Forked original repository)

-- Code copy (local working copy): The forked repository currently downloaded to your local machine
+• Code copy (local working copy): The forked repository currently downloaded to your local machine

 Git command branch notation

-: The main branch belonging to the separately added upstream remote repository
+• upstream/main: The main branch belonging to the separately added upstream remote repository

 Workflow concepts

-- At the time of forking,
+• At the time of forking, origin/main is created

-is created - When you clone the forked repository,
+• When you clone the forked repository, main is created on your work computer

-and proceed with work - When you upload this work branch to origin and create a PR, GitHub automatically points to the original repository of the fork
+• When you upload this work branch to origin and create a PR, GitHub automatically points to the original repository of the fork

-of the original repository during work, follow the procedure below
+• At this point, to synchronize changes to the main of the original repository during work, follow the procedure below

 The method of synchronization is as follows:

-- step1: Add the original remote repository as a name called upstream
+• step1: Add the original remote repository as a name called upstream

 $ git remote add upstream https://github.com/lablup/backend.ai

-- step2: Fetch the latest commits of the main branch of the original remote repository to the code copy (local working copy)
+• step2: Fetch the latest commits of the main branch of the original remote repository to the code copy (local working copy)

 $ git fetch upstream

-- step3: Bring the latest commit reflection history of the main branch of the original remote repository to origin (the code copy (local working copy) of the original repository you forked)
+• step3: Bring the latest commit reflection history of the main branch of the original remote repository to origin (the code copy (local working copy) of the original repository you forked)

 $ git switch main && git merge --ff upstream/main

-- step4: Reflect the changes in the code copy (local working copy) made in steps 1 ~ 3 to origin (the remote repository of the original repository you forked)
+• step4: Reflect the changes in the code copy (local working copy) made in steps 1 ~ 3 to origin (the remote repository of the original repository you forked)

 $ git push origin main

-.- step5: Reflect the latest updates to my branch that I'm working on
+• step5: Reflect the latest updates to my branch that I'm working on

-$ git switch topic $ git merge main
+$ git switch topic

-and step 5 is performed incorrectly, it can become extremely difficult to recover.
-Also, when the CI tools used by Backend.AI test PRs, they are set to find common ancestor commits to see the differences betweenupstream/main
+When performing this process, if a history branch is created between origin/main and upstream/main and step 5 is performed incorrectly, it can become extremely difficult to recover.
+Also, when the CI tools used by Backend.AI test PRs, they are set to find common ancestor commits to see the differences between upstream/main and origin/topic, but if you reuse the main name for the topic branch, these tools will not work properly.
+If possible, think of always giving a new name when creating a new branch.

 To send a specific bug patch or feature implementation as a PR, you first need to upload it to GitHub.
 There are several methods, but the following is recommended: